matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/MetadataCallbackAddMetadata.md

 Executes a callback for each row of a DataTable and adds the result to the row as a metadata value.

-Only metadata values are passed to the callback.

 **Basic usage example**

     // add a logo metadata based on the url metadata